rancher/docs/content/rancher/v2.x/en/tools/globaldns/_index.md

 _Available as of v2.2.0_

 Rancher's Global DNS feature provides a way to program an external DNS provider to route traffic to your Kubernetes applications.
 Since the DNS programming supports spanning applications across different Kubernetes clusters, Global DNS is configured at a global level.
 An application can become highly available as it allows you to have one application run on different Kubernetes clusters.
-If one of your Kubernetes clusters goes down, the application would be accessible.
+If one of your Kubernetes clusters goes down, the application would still be accessible.

 > **Note:** Global DNS is only available in [HA setups]({{< baseurl >}}/rancher/v2.x/en/installation/ha/) with the [`local` cluster enabled]({{< baseurl >}}/rancher/v2.x/en/installation/ha/helm-rancher/chart-options/#import-local-cluster).